jugglinmike/aria-at-gh-actions-helper/stressor/README.md

 ## Running

-Run it with `npm run stress-test`.
+Run it with `npm run --slient stress-test | tee some-output-file.md`.

 Running the script can take a while, as it is constrained by GitHub Actions availability and speed.
+Will need the occasional manual job restart on GitHub when the ngrok tunnel sometimes fails (maybe 1 out of 20 runs).

 Set an environment variable `DEBUG` to `1` or `true` to get extra logging